Pay equity

 Address any anomalies that could lead to equal pay claims and confidently deliver equitable pay.

-Pay equity is expected from employees (current and future), customers and investors.
+Pay equity is expected from current and future employees, customers and investors.
 Not only does the UK and Irish legislation give employees the right to be paid equally, demonstrating equal pay is a clear reflection of the values and culture of an organisation.

 By partnering with us, running an equal pay audit is as painless as possible.
 This can be a light touch high level audit, or deep dive with extended data analysis, a review of your HR policies and practices, and action-planning workshop